hari-sree/progress_bars_demo_react/README.md

 Axios for ajax calls

 ##Notes
-All UI Components except are dumb, which gets all its data via props.
-ProgressBarControl component acts as the container components which encapsulates all child components and manages the state (this can be useful to later move the state transitions to a library like redux).
+All UI Components except ProgressBarControl are dumb, which gets all its data via props and just renders the ui.
+ProgressBarControl component acts as the container component which encapsulates all child components and manages the state (this can be useful to later move the state management and transitions to a library like redux).

 ##Screenshot